 Testosterone helps operate your body's natural pain relief system.
 When you feel physical pain, your body produces endorphins, which act like natural painkillers.
 Testosterone may help endorphins bind to their receptors, reducing joint pain.

 There are many causes of joint pain, and one of them is low testosterone.
-If you have joint pain, visit your doctor to determine the cause.
+If you experience joint pain, consult your doctor to determine the underlying cause.
 If it's due to low testosterone, testosterone replacement therapy might be the right choice.
 If you think you have a hormone imbalance, you can contact us to get a proper diagnosis.